getpelican/pelican/docs/themes.rst

                 etc.)
 dates           The same list of articles, but ordered by date,
                 ascending
-tags            A key-value dict containing the tags (the keys) and
+tags            A list of (tag, articles) tuples, containing all
+                the tags.
+categories      A list of (category, articles) tuples, containing
+                all the categories.
-                the list of respective articles (the values) categories      A key-value dict containing the categories (keys) and the list of respective articles (values) pages           The list of pages
+                and the list of respective articles (values) pages           The list of pages
 =============   ===================================================